-When the penis is erect, the prostate may even be easier to find because the gland swells and shifts position just slightly so that it is in a more backward position.
+When the penis is erect, the prostate may even be easier to find because the gland swells and shifts position just slightly to a more backward position.

-The gland is protected by skin just inside the rectum and right below the bladder directly at the root of the penis.
+The gland is located inside the rectum, right below the bladder, directly at the root of the penis.

 Find the prostate by sticking a lubricated finger into the rectum and gently pushing on the front wall toward the penis.